Behavior is Language:

-As a student, you will be expected to:
+As a student you will be expected to:

-<![if !supportLists]>· <![endif]>Complete all four information sections showing a competent understanding of the material presented.
+<![if !supportLists]>· <![endif]>Complete all four information sections showing a competent understanding of the material presented in each section.

-<![if !supportLists]>· <![endif]>Complete a review of any section on which your examination score was below 70%.
+<![if !supportLists]>· <![endif]>Complete a review of any section on which your examination score was below 50%.

-<![if !supportLists]>· <![endif]>Retake any examination, after completing an information review, to increase that examination score to a minimum of 70% (maximum of three attempts). *Please note: Minimum exam score requirements may vary by college or university; therefore, you should refer to your course addendum to determine what your minimum exam score requirements are.
+<![if !supportLists]>· <![endif]>Retake any examination, after completing an information review, to increase that examination score to a minimum of 50%, making sure to also be achieving an overall exam score of a minimum 70% (maximum of three attempts). *Please note: Minimum exam score requirements may vary by college or university; therefore, you should refer to your course addendum to determine what your minimum exam score requirements are.